arafato/azure-core-concepts-book/README.md

 The one that is based on Azure AD (authentication) and RBAC (authorization) which we will thoroughly discuss in the subsequent sections, and one that is based on *Shared Keys*.

 Every operation on the **Control Plane** needs to be authenticated against Azure AD.
+Every operation.
+Period.
-However, not every operation against the **Data Plane** needs to be also authenitcated against Azure AD.
+However, not every operation against the **Data Plane** needs to also be authenticated against Azure AD.
 Some services such as [Azure Storage Service](https://docs.microsoft.com/azure/storage/storage-introduction), [Service Bus](https://docs.microsoft.com/azure/service-bus/), and [Event Hubs](https://docs.microsoft.com/azure/event-hubs/) rely on so-called *Shared Keys*.